-The ProCyte Dx® analyzer is our latest generation hematology analyzer, which we launched in the third quarter of 2010.
-In addition we sell the LaserCyte® analyzer and VetAutoreadTM analyzer.
-As of December 31, 2012 these three hematology analyzers provided for a combined active installed base of approximately 24,000 units.
-A substantial portion of ProCyte Dx® analyzer placements continue to be made at veterinary clinics that elect to upgrade from their LaserCyte® analyzer to a ProCyte Dx® analyzer.
+The ProCyte Dx analyzer is our latest generation hematology analyzer, which we launched in 2010.
+In addition we sell the LaserCyte Dx and LaserCyte analyzers and VetAutoread analyzers.
+As of December 31, 2013, these four hematology analyzers provided for a combined active installed base of approximately 25,000 units.
+A substantial portion of ProCyte Dx analyzer placements continue to be made at veterinary clinics that elect to upgrade from their LaserCyte analyzer to a ProCyte Dx analyzer.
 However, an increasing number of placements have been made at competitive accounts since the launch of this instrument in 2010.
-While customers continue to upgrade from their LaserCyte® analyzer to a ProCyte Dx® analyzer, we continue to place a substantial number of LaserCyte® instruments, both new and refurbished, as trade-ups from the VetAutoreadTM analyzer and at new and competitive accounts.
-In 2012, a significant number of LaserCyte® instruments that were placed were refurbished instruments that had been received in trade in the sale of a ProCyte Dx® analyzer.
-As we continue to experience growth in placements of ProCyte Dx® analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of LaserCyte® and VetAutoreadTM analyzers and in sales of related consumables.
+We also continue to place a substantial number of LaserCyte Dx and LaserCyte instruments, both new and refurbished, as trade-ups from the VetAutoread analyzer and at new and competitive accounts.
+In 2013, a significant number of LaserCyte Dx analyzer.
+As we continue to experience growth in placements of ProCyte Dx analyzers and in sales of related consumables, we expect this growth to be partly offset by a decline in placements of LaserCyte analyzers and in sales of related consumables.